Mako88/SimpleHttpClient/README.md

 # SimpleHttpClient
-An easy-to-use .NET wrapper for HttpClient that is easily mockable for unit testing.
+An easy-to-use .NET wrapper for HttpClient.
+No extension methods, and included interfaces allow for easy unit test mocking, and straightforward properties allows for easier debugging (the response body is available as a string and/or a typed object).

 ## Usage
     public class YourClass